officecowboy/cracked-wisdom-api/README.md

 ## Next Steps

 I'm in the process of adding a second model that contains images of smartphones with cracked screens.
-My end goal with this project is to build a front-end interface that allows users to generate and download random quote cards, like the preview image above.
-I will then set up a Twitter bot ([@crackedwisdom](https://twitter.com/crackedwisdom)) that posts a new quote card everyday.
+My end goal with this project is to build a front-end interface that allows users to generate and download random quote cards like the preview image above.
+Then I'll set up a Twitter bot ([@crackedwisdom](https://twitter.com/crackedwisdom)) that posts a new quote card everyday.